TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options/Index.rst

          **Example** ::

-         Searching for *my-* now additionally returns also pages with these string in the alias field.
+         Searching for ``my\-`` now additionally returns also pages with these string in the alias field.

          .. figure:: ../../Images/optionsPageTreeSearchInAlias.png
             :alt: Filtering the pagetree for my- now additionally returns pages with matched alias fields.